Holmes Youthful Trainee Act – Charges Dismissed!

-If a judge rules that a criminal offense is genuinely an “isolated incident” in a person’s life, then a criminal conviction may be too harsh a penalty in that case.
+If a judge rules that a criminal offense is genuinely an “isolated incident” in a person’s life, a criminal conviction may be too harsh a penalty.
 The HYTA allows a judge to grant a defendant a “deferred judgment” and, ultimately, a dismissal.
 HYTA is different and much better than a “delayed sentence.”
 A “deferred judgment” or “under advisement” offense is not reported as a conviction and stays out of the public record.

 A defendant charged with a life offense, a major controlled substance offense, or a traffic offense is not eligible for HYTA; however, there may still be hope if you work with an experienced lawyer.
-If such a charge is reduced or changed to an HYTA eligible offense, the assignment as a “youthful trainee” may still be possible.
+If such a charge is reduced or changed to an HYTA-eligible offense, the assignment as a “youthful trainee” may still be possible.
 According to the Holmes Youthful Trainee Act, the prosecutor must consult with a victim if they offer a plea bargain to reduce a serious offense, such as a life offense, criminal sexual conduct, a major controlled substance offense, or a crime under the Motor Vehicle Code.

 Complete Dismissal without Public Record

-If the judge grants a defendant HYTA status and the court finds that he or she has stayed out of further trouble, the court will dismiss the case and never enter a conviction.
+If the judge grants a defendant HYTA status and the court finds that they have stayed out of further trouble, the court will remove the conviction from their public record and never enter a formal, public conviction.
 Essentially, there is no public record that potential employers, schools, banks, or other public institutions can access or review.
-Michigan will only maintain records of the case for limited purposes.
+Michigan will only maintain non-public records of the case for limited purposes.

 A Great Lawyer Can Save a Person’s Future

 An experienced, knowledgeable defense lawyer must convince the court that the individual is deserving of HYTA.
-A great defense lawyer must stay on top of the recent changes in the laws related to the Holmes Youthful Training Act so that no error jeopardizes his or her client’s future.
+A great defense lawyer must stay on top of the recent changes in the Holmes Youthful Training Act laws so that no error jeopardizes their client’s future.